 Create a snapping paper plate frog puppet!

-This easy frog craft is a fun DIY toy for kids to make and play with.
+This easy frog craft is a fun DIY toy to make and play with.
+It’s perfect for kids who are learning about frogs or lifecycles and makes a fun Spring or Summer craft idea.
 It’s also super easy to put together.

 You might also like our frog on a lilypad craft

-These paper plate frog puppets are a craft which was triggered by a childhood memory.
-I loved to make paper plate puppets back when I was a kid, so naturally I wanted my own kids to make them too.
+These easy frog puppets are a craft that’s been triggered by a childhood memory.
+I loved to make paper plate puppets back when I was a kid, so when I had kids of my own I wanted to share this activity with them too.

-Back in 2013 I had a fun afternoon putting these together with my preschoolers.
+I had a fun afternoon putting these together with my preschoolers.
 They really loved them!
-Here is a pic of my daughter playing with an original frog puppet I made…
+Here is a pic of my daughter playing with one of the original frog puppets I made…

 Cute, right?
 My how they change in seven years.

 Today’s frog puppet has been modified slightly.
-You might notice that my adult hands are a bit too big to fit properly in the smaller sized paper plates I’ve used this time around.
-For this reason I’d suggest using the normal sized plates if you want your frog’s mouth to open fully (unless the owner will have have preschool-sized hands – haha).
+You might notice that my adult hands are a bit too big to fit properly in the smaller-sized paper plates I’ve used this time around.
+For this reason, I’d suggest using the regulare-sized plates if you want your frog’s mouth to open fully (unless the owner will have preschool-sized hands – haha).